tredontho/purescript-book/text/chapter8.md

 ## Chapter Goals

-In the last chapter, we introduced applicative functors, an abstraction which we used to deal with _side-effects_: optional values, error messages and validation.
-This chapter will introduce another abstraction for dealing with side-effects in a more expressive way: _monads_.
+In the last chapter, we introduced applicative functors, an abstraction we used to deal with _side-effects_: optional values, error messages, and validation.
+This chapter will introduce another abstraction for dealing with side-effects more expressively: _monads_.

-The goal of this chapter is to explain why monads are a useful abstraction, and their connection with _do notation_.
+The goal of this chapter is to explain why monads are a useful abstraction and their connection with _do notation_.

 ## Project Setup

 The project adds the following dependencies:

-- `effect` - defines the `Effect` monad, the subject of the second half of the chapter.
-This dependency is often listed in every starter project (it's been a dependency of every chapter so far), so you'll rarely have to explicitly install it.
+- `effect` – defines the `Effect` monad, the subject of the second half of the chapter.
+This dependency is often listed in every starter project (it's been a dependency of every chapter so far), so you'll rarely have to install it explicitly.
-- `react-basic-hooks` - a web framework that we will use for our Address Book app.
+- `react-basic-hooks` – a web framework we will use for our Address Book app.

 ## Monads and Do Notation